H2CO3/avocado/README.md

 ## TODO:

-* Wait for `bson-rs` crate to fix newtype-struct-serialization-as-array bug
 * Write documentation in `lib.rs` doc comments
 * Write module-level tests that only check if domain model objects serialize correctly etc.
 * Write integration tests that exercise the library using an actual, running MongoDB database